Skip to main content

 Can I add someone who’s already in my organization as a project member?

-No, organization members automatically have access to all projects in the organization with full privileges.
+Organization members automatically have access to all projects with full privileges.
 You don’t need to add them as project members.
+Their deployment role is controlled by the Collaborator Role setting.

 Can a Deployment User see my code or project settings?

-No, Deployment Users can only sign in to your deployed application as regular users.
+No. Deployment Users can only sign in to your deployed application.
 They cannot access the Stardeck platform, your code, or any project settings.

 Next Steps